van-geaux/calibre_series_exporter/README.md

 # Why?

-Because some of my family members and friends prefers Komga and it create series based on series folder instead of books' metadata
+Because some of my family members and friends prefers to use Komga and it create series based on series folder instead of using books' metadata.
+I also like that directory structure better, make searching for books easier because I often don't care about who wrote them.